lhcb/developkit-lessons/first-development-steps/01b-docker.md

 The persistent home option used above may require that you own `/<username>` on your system as well.

-The `--force-cvmfs` will mount `/cvmfs` on your system, and is not needed if you already have it mounted.
-And the `--ssh-agent` option forwards your ssh identity to the container (if one was added).
+The `--ssh-agent` option forwards your ssh identity to the container (if one was added).
+You can also try the `--wrap` option to set up defaults differently, and to run in the same directory instead of `/workspace`.

 {% enddiscussion %}